 Investing has always been risky business because returns aren’t guaranteed.
 But big data provides a far more comprehensive picture of the potential success or failure associated with a company’s investment.

-The risk connected with investments will never go away, but the level of the risk attached to an investment is not static, and there’s sense in using big data’s compilation of information to decrease that risk as much as possible.
+The risk connected with investments will never go away, but the level of the risk attached to an investment is not static, and there’s a sense in using big data’s compilation of information to decrease that risk as much as possible.

 9. Supply chain management